pverma911/pverma911/README.md

   - 📊 Passionate about data — analyzing logs is like reading a mystery novel
   - 🐱‍👤 Stealth coder: I write code mostly at night when the world is quiet
   - 💡 I believe every problem has a clever hack waiting to be discovered
-  - 📦 Have an ongoing “npm package” side project (and it’s my digital baby)

 <h3 align="left">Connect with me:</h3>
 <p align="left">